ghgemmer/Halloween/README.md

 Visualize 3D Web serial visualizer (https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor/webserial-visualizer) can be used to visualize the orientation of an IMU on a PC when using the Visualize3D serial command.
 It can also indicate the IMU calibration status on the PC.

-Smartphone app HomeEye, an android camera app, was used to operate the Relohas minature night vision camera.
+Smart phone app HomeEye, an android camera app, was used to operate the Relohas miniature night vision camera.
 It allowed both live view and recording of video and audio.
-The connection method that worked best to the camera was when the camera was setup as a direct wifi hotspot, so the smartphone wifi connection was set to that hotspot.
+The connection method that worked best to the camera was when the camera was setup as a direct wifi hotspot, so the smart phone wifi connection was set to that hotspot.
 This is an unsecure connection but didn't really matter.
-Using a connection where the camera was communicating with the my routers wifi and thru the internet seemed to have to much lag and delay for live interaction.
-Possibly with a really good wifi strenght it may have worked better.
+Using a connection where the camera was communicating with my wifi router and thru the internet seemed to have to much lag and delay for live interaction.
+Possibly with really good strength wifi it may have worked better.
 When playing back captured videos on the app it was very flakey (continually repeated the start of the video) so I had to download them to my PC to play them.
 Audio was also not synched with the video sometimes so you may have to use a tool to sync the audio back.
 All in all I was not impressed with the app.